davidKercher170/ChessRL/README.md

 ---

 ### Policy Head

-The LeelaZero and AlphaZero model value heads consist of:
+I opted for a conventional approach with the policy head:

-$3x3$ Kernel Convolutional reduces to $1-16$ filters $\longrightarrow$ Fully Connected layer, $128$ nodes $\longrightarrow$ Fully Connected layer, 1 node $\longrightarrow$ Tanh Activation (scale to $x \in$ (-1,1) ).
+$3x3$ Kernel Convolutional reduces to #32$ filters $\longrightarrow$ Fully Connected layer, $1792$ nodes (1 Node of each Action) with Linear Activation.

-I opted for a different approach.
-The idea is to produce a single value for each channel (pattern) that represents a win/loss contribution.
-My approach is:

-$8x8$ Kernel Depthwise Convolutional (reduce each channel down to a single value) $\longrightarrow$ Fully Connected Layer of $128$ Nodes $\longrightarrow$ Fully Connected Layer, $1$ Node, Tanh Activation.

 ---